oracle-samples/oci-data-science-ai-samples/model-deployment/mcp-servers/redis-server/Readme.md

 - Use streamable-http as the default mcp transport protocol

-Sample script on how to create a model deployment and perform inferencing is shared in [directory](./datascience).
+Sample script on how to create a model deployment is present [here](./model-deplyment.py) and perform inferencing is shared in [here](./inference.py).